CG-ADAMS/Talend-Ansible/ansible/roles/sjs/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: tcomp-group
+    - hosts: sjs-group
       remote_user: root
       roles:
         - java
         - talend-repo
-        - tcomp
+        - sjs

 License